EternalLearning/eternallearning.github.io/_posts/2020-09-06-clock-gating-methodology.md

 ---
 layout: post
-title: Clock Gating Methodology for power and timing QoR
+title: ICG Methodology for power and timing QoR
 ---

 **Benefits of Clock Gating:**